On toric ideals arising from signed graphs: Proofs of the main results

 It remains to show that $C^{(i+1)}$ has length at most 4.
 Suppose that $C^{(i+1)}$ has length at least 5.
 Then by the previous argument, $C^{(i)}$, $C^{(i+1)}$, and $C^{(i+2)}$ do not share one common vertex.
 By contracting ears of $F^{(i)}_3$ properly, we obtain $G_2$ in Figure~\ref{fig:AB}.
-By (iv) of Theorem~\ref{graph:useful:facts}, $G_2\not\in\mathcal{G}^{ci}$, a contradiction. \end{proof}
+By Theorem~\ref{graph:useful:facts}(iv), $G_2\not\in\mathcal{G}^{ci}$, a contradiction. \end{proof}

 Suppose that $C^{(2)}$ is a cycle of at least length 4.
-By Claim \ref{claim:vertex_cycle}, $C^{(2)}$ has length 4 and $C^{(1)}$ and $C^{(3)}$ do not share a vertex.
+By Claim~\ref{claim:vertex_cycle}, $C^{(2)}$ has length 4.
+By the moreover part of Claim~\ref{claim:vertex_cycle}, $C^{(1)}$ and $C^{(3)}$ do not share a vertex.
 Not to be (G4), $m\ge 4$, and so consider $F^{(1)}_4$.
 Then the triangles corresponding to $C^{(1)}$ and $C^{(4)}$ in $F^{(1)}_4$ are disjoint by Claim~\ref{claim:vertex_cycle}.
-Then there are no two disjoint edges connecting those two triangles, which is a contradiction to (iv) of Theorem~\ref{graph:useful:facts}.
+Then there are no two disjoint edges connecting those two triangles, which is a contradiction to Theorem~\ref{graph:useful:facts}(iv).
 Suppose that $C^{(2)}$ is a triangle.
-By Claim \ref{claim:vertex_cycle}, not to be (G5), $m\ge 5$.
-Consider $F^{(1)}_5$ and then there are no two disjoint edges connecting two triangles corresponding to $C^{(1)}$ and $C^{(5)}$ in $F^{(1)}_5$, a contradiction to (iv) of Theorem~\ref{graph:useful:facts}.
+By Claim~\ref{claim:vertex_cycle}, not to be (G5), $m\ge 5$.
+Consider $F^{(1)}_5$ and then there are no two disjoint edges connecting two triangles corresponding to $C^{(1)}$ and $C^{(5)}$ in $F^{(1)}_5$, a contradiction to Theorem~\ref{graph:useful:facts}(iv).